gnavea123/teamProfileGenerator/README.md

 # teamProfileGenerator

 The Challenge this week is to take the given starter code and convert it into a working Node.js command-line application.
 This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Will need to ensure that the code passes of the created tests.
+Will need to ensure that the code passes all of the created tests.

 ## Table of Contents